Houses in Multiple Occupation (HMOs)

 Locally agreed guidance

-• heating appliances should be permanently fixed (not portable) to reduce the risk of fire.
+- the heating appliances should be permanently fixed (not portable) to reduce the risk of fire.
+Adverse health effects are known to begin once the internal temperature falls below 19°C.

-• each shower room or bathroom requires a suitable fixed heating appliance capable of maintaining the room at a temperature of 19 °C when the outside temperature if -1 °C,unless deemed unnecessary upon inspection.
-As a guide, bathrooms with external walls should have heating, to reduce the likelihood of localised spots of excessively hot or cold conditions in the building that may cause harm to health and also to help reduce condensation
+- each shower room or bathroom requires a suitable fixed heating appliance capable of maintaining the room at a temperature of 19°C when the outside temperature is -1°C, unless deemed unnecessary upon inspection.
+As a guide, bathrooms with external walls should have heating.
+The reason for the above is to reduce the likelihood of localised spots of excessively cold conditions in the building.
+This guideline will also serve to reduce damage caused by condensation.

 Personal washing facilities and toilets